Texas Vaginal Mesh Class Action Lawsuit

 Do I Have a Texas Vaginal Mesh Class Action Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by severe vaginal mesh side effects, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a vaginal mesh class action lawsuit in Texas.

-There are no vaginal mesh class action lawsuits.
-All of the 8,000+ vaginal mesh lawsuits have been filed as individual personal injury lawsuits in Multi-District Litigation (MDL) in federal U.S. district courts.
+All of the 60,000+ vaginal mesh lawsuits have been filed as individual personal injury lawsuits in Multi-District Litigation (MDL) in federal U.S. district courts.

 A class action lawsuit is a large-scale civil proceeding that is brought on behalf of many people with the same injury.
 Joining a class action lawsuit is usually not advisable when many people have been injured by a medical device like vaginal mesh.
 This is because class actions are litigated in the interest of the class as a whole.
 However, individual personal injury lawsuits can be argued on the merits of the individual claims of each plaintiff.